 - Exercise: Bring water along on any exercise excursion with your dog.
 The bottles that have the drop down cup work well.
 After exercise, give your dog ice cubes to start and then just a little water at a time to prevent bloat.

 - Weather: Summer means more panting which means an increase in water intake.

 - Medications: Check with your vet to see if you need to decrease or increase your dog’s water intake while taking a medication.

-Checking for Dehydration in Dogs and Overhydration in Dogs
+Checking for Dehydration in Dogs and Over-hydration in Dogs

-To look for dehydration in dogs, grab a piece of skin at the back of your dog's neck.
+When answering the question, “how much water should a dog drink,” we must also discuss dehydration and over-hydration.
+To look for dehydration in dogs, grab a piece of skin at the back of your dog’s neck.
 Stretch it out, then let it go.
-A properly hydrated dog's skin will snap quickly back into place, while the skin of a dehydrated dog will return slowly and form a "tent" in the process.
-You can also check your dog's gums for dehydration - wet, slippery gums are healthy.
+A properly hydrated dog’s skin will snap quickly back into place, while the skin of a dehydrated dog will return slowly and form a “tent” in the process.
+You can also check your dog’s gums for dehydration — wet, slippery gums are healthy.
 Dull, sticky gums suggest dehydration.

-Dogs who overhydrate will often vomit, act confused or become lethargic.
+Dogs who over-hydrate will often vomit, act confused or become lethargic.

-Insuring Proper Hydration
+Insuring Proper Hydration for Your Dog

 - Behavior Modification: Whenever your dog goes to get a drink, praise him and give him a treat.